-The Addison County

-Region and Vermont has

-seen a steady decrease in

-residential construction

-in the past 40 years.34

-Since 1980, the average

-annual growth rate of

-housing units has

-decreased by 1.38%,

-dropping to 0.78% during

-the 2000-2010 time

-period.
-Between 2010

-and 2018 there has been

-a slight uptick in growth

-to 0.92%.35
+The Addison County Region and Vermont has seen a steady decrease in residential construction in the past 40 years.35 Since 1980, the average annual growth rate of housing units has decreased by 1.38%, dropping to 0.78% during the 2000-2010 time period.
+Between 2010 and 2018 there has been a slight uptick in growth to 0.92%.36

-The rate of growth has varied widely amongst towns in the Region,
+The rate of growth has varied widely amongst towns in the Region, however, with some municipalities seeing an increase in their housing stock.
+Bridport,